(pronounced Sub-ā Fāth-ma)

 I received my PhD in Philosophy from Social, Political, Ethical, & Legal (SPEL) Philosophy Department at Binghamton University, NY.

-I am currently settled in Southern Illinois and love teaching at SIUE.
+I am currently settled in Southern Illinois, near St. Louis, MO and love teaching at SIUE.

-Research Interests: Muslim/Muslim-American issues within a framework of feminist & race theory; Virtue Ethics; Social and Political (esp. within prescriptive Islam); Non-ideal Theory; Applied Ethics.
+Research Interests: Contemporary Islamic Thought, Muslim/Muslim-American issues within a framework of Feminist & Critical Race Theory; Virtue Ethics; Social and Political (esp. within prescriptive Islam); Non-ideal Theory; Applied Ethics.

 “On the Edge of Knowing: Microaggression and Epistemic Uncertainty as a Woman of Color,” in Surviving Sexism in Academia: Feminist Strategies for Leadership, edited by Kirsti Cole and Holly Hassel, Routledge 2017, p.
 147-154